dovecot/documentation/source/configuration_manual/authentication/authentication_mechanisms.rst

 connections.
 So if you're using SSL, you probably don't need to bother worrying about anything else than the PLAIN mechanism.

-Another plaintext mechanism is LOGIN.
+Another cleartext mechanism is LOGIN.
 It's typically used only by SMTP servers to let Outlook clients perform SMTP authentication.
 Note that LOGIN mechanism is not the same as IMAP's LOGIN command.
 The LOGIN command is internally handled using PLAIN mechanism.

-Non-plaintext authentication
+Non-cleartext authentication
 ============================

-Non-plaintext mechanisms have been designed to be safe to use even without :ref:`ssl` encryption.
-Because of how they have been designed, they require access to the plaintext password or their own special hashed version of it.
-This means that it's impossible to use non-plaintext mechanisms with commonly used DES or MD5 password hashes.
+Non-cleartext mechanisms have been designed to be safe to use even without :ref:`ssl` encryption.
+Because of how they have been designed, they require access to the cleartext password or their own special hashed version of it.
+This means that it's impossible to use non-cleartext mechanisms with password hashes.

-If you want to use more than one non-plaintext mechanism, the passwords must be stored as plaintext so that Dovecot is able to generate the required special hashes for all the different mechanisms.
-If you want to use only one non-plaintext mechanism, you can store the passwords using the mechanism's own :ref:`authentication-password_schemes`.
+If you want to use more than one non-cleartext mechanism, the passwords must be stored as cleartext so that Dovecot is able to generate the required special hashes for all the different mechanisms.
+If you want to use only one non-cleartext mechanism, you can store the passwords using the mechanism's own :ref:`authentication-password_schemes`.

-With success/failure password databases (see in :ref:`authentication-password_databases`) (e.g. PAM) it's not possible to use non-plaintext mechanisms at all, because they only support verifying a known plaintext password.
+With success/failure password databases (see in :ref:`authentication-password_databases`) (e.g. PAM) it's not possible to use non-cleartext mechanisms at all, because they only support verifying a known cleartext password.

-Dovecot supports the following non-plaintext mechanisms:
+Dovecot supports the following non-cleartext mechanisms:
 ********************************************************

 +------------------------------------------------------------------------------+--------------------------------------------------------------------------+--------------------------+